Facebook Dating is now available in Malaysia | Malay Mail

-KUALA LUMPUR, May 1 — At today’s F8 event, Facebook has announced that it is expanding its Facebook Dating feature to 14 new countries which include the Philippines, Vietnam, Singapore and Malaysia.
+KUALA LUMPUR, May 2 — At yesterday’s F8 event, Facebook has announced that it is expanding its Facebook Dating feature to 14 new countries which include the Philippines, Vietnam, Singapore and Malaysia.
 This is a matchmaking feature which was initially available in Colombia, Thailand, Canada, Argentina and Mexico, and now it’s available to all users in Malaysia.

 With Facebook Dating, you can create a standalone dating profile that’s separated from your personal Facebook profile.
 It will help to recommend potential matches based on your preference, common interest and mutual friends.
 By default, it won’t suggest your dating profile to your current circle of Facebook friends and you can also opt out from recommending friends of friends to you.